sciZer0/7/v/README.md

 <h3 align="center">Problem 8</h3>

-Fundamental Problem 8 is that each of the existing blockchain is fundamentally unable to create the ideal exchange — a really decentralized, permissionless, trustless, trading-fee-free and importantly, safe exchange — meaning, among other things, which is upgradable but never relies on multi-signatures of only few people.
+Fundamental Problem 8 is that each of the existing blockchain is fundamentally unable to create the ideal exchange — a really decentralized, permissionless, trustless, trading-fee-free and importantly, safe exchange — meaning, among other things, code of which is decentralizedly-upgradable but which never relies on multi-signatures of only few people.

 Ideally, a blockchain must have the ideal exchange from day one.